asamuzaK/withExEditorHost/README.md

 ## Host setup

+When setting up the host, disable withExEditor installed in the browser.

 NOTE: If you are upgrading from host v2.x, you also need to run the following setup script.
+In addition, please delete all v2.x files.

 Download a zip file for your OS from [Releases](https://github.com/asamuzaK/withExEditorHost/releases "Releases · asamuzaK/withExEditorHost"), after decompressing, save it in an arbitrary place under your home directory (for example, `C:\Users\XXX\withExEditorHost\`).